-Last month, on November 23rd, my girls went over to Famosa Slough because I wanted to check out and see how the plants were doing.
+Last month, on November 23rd, my girls went to Famosa Slough because I wanted to check out and see how the plants were doing.
 I knew that the toyon and buckwheat were in bloom, but what other surprises were we in for?
-Well, I can tell you upfront that I saw my very first California boxthorn bush!
+I can tell you upfront that I saw my first California boxthorn bush!
 Have you ever seen one in the wild?

 So today, I wish to keep things casual, seeing that I have written more in-depth about almost all of these plants.